-And lastly but not least I echo the feelings and thoughts of so many, thanking Maria Odom for these blessed years of having her as our Executive Directors of CLINIC.
-We also thank Donald Kerwin for assuming the leadership of CLINIC once again on an interim basis.
+And lastly but not least I echo the feelings and thoughts of so many, thanking Maria Odom for these blessed years of having Maria Odom as our Executive Directors of CLINIC.
+We also thank Mr. Don Kerwin for assuming the leadership of CLINIC once again on an interim basis.

 May God Bless us all as we seek justice, peace and love for all of our Sisters and Brothers.